 - The number of burns-related deaths in the UK averages 300 a year.

-- Highest rates are seen in children under the age of 5 and the elderly over the age of 75.
+- Highest rates are seen in children under the age of 5 years and in the elderly over the age of 75 years.

 - Infants and toddlers are at high risk of scalds from pulling hot beverages over themselves and at particular risk of burns from touching irons, hair straighteners or oven hobs.

 - Assess airway, breathing, circulation, disability, exposure (prevent hypothermia) and the need for fluid resuscitation.
-Also, assess severity of burns and conscious level.
+Also, assess severity of burns and conscious level[4, 5].

 - Establish the cause: consider non-accidental injury.

 - Assess for associated injuries: associated injuries may be sustained while the victim attempts to escape the fire.
 Explosions may throw the patient some distance and result in internal injures or fractures.